qri-io/website/content/docs/tutorials/cli_quickstart.md

 <a id="1.5"></a>
 ### 1.5 qri list

-The first thing we'll want to do is list all of the datasets we have in our respository.
+The first thing we'll want to do is list all of the datasets we have in our repository.
 This is nice and simple.
 To view the list of datasets you have on Qri, run `qri list`

 ```
 $ qri list